BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/variables.md

 let fruit = "berry"
 ```

-* Anywhere you would use a literal value, you can use a variable instead.
+* Anywhere you would use a value, you can use a variable instead.

 ```js
 color + fruit       // "blueberry"